bmays9/bet-tracker/README.md

 ### Colours

-I chose the colour pallete using the [Coolers](https://coolors.co/) .
+I chose the colour palette using the [Coolers](https://coolors.co/) .
 These colours work well together and give the site a modern and professional look.

 ![Colour Scheme](documentation/s-cooler.png)